LuisAugenstein/SpheroMiniController/README.md

 # spherominicontroller
-This flutter project uses the esense earbles to create a funny method to control a sphero mini robot ball.
+This flutter project uses the esense earbles to create a funny method to control a sphero mini robot ball via Bluetooth Low Energy

 esense earables: https://www.esense.io/